Zalman Shoval: Biography

 Shoval was born in Danzig, Free City of Danzig (present-day Gdańsk, Poland), then home to a large Jewish community, as the son of a Jewish family originating in Eastern Europe.
 His father was born in Latvia.
 They immigrated to Mandatory Palestine in 1938.
 Shoval attended first the Ben-Yehuda School and then the "Geula" high school in Tel Aviv before obtaining a BA at UC Berkeley, and an MA at the Graduate Institute of International and Development Studies in Geneva.
 Between 1955 and 1957 he was a cadet in the Ministry Foreign Affairs, after which he became involved in finance, twice serving as chairman of the Bankers Association Council.
+He served as an intelligence officer in the Israel Defense Forces and during the Suez Crisis was an IDF liasion to the British and French militaries.
+He subsequently did reserve duty in intelligence roles as well as with the IDF Spokesperson's Unit.

 Shoval joined David Ben-Gurion when he left to found Rafi in 1965, and then again when Ben-Gurion founded the State List in 1969.
 In the elections that year he narrowly missed out on being elected to the Knesset; Shoval was placed fifth on the party's list, but it won only four seats.
 When Ben-Gurion resigned from the Knesset in May 1970, however, Shoval took his place.

 Shortly before the 1973 elections, the State List joined other groups to form the Likud, and Shoval was returned to the Knesset as a Likud MK.
 Re-elected in 1977, he was responsible for information in Foreign Affairs Ministry as a deputy to Foreign Minister Moshe Dayan and was responsible for the P.R. and information aspects of the 1978 Camp David Conference.
 Before that (1977), he served as a member of Israel's delegation to the U.N.

 In January 1981 Shoval and two other Likud MKs (Yigal Hurvitz and Yitzhak Peretz) broke away from the party to form Telem with Moshe Dayan.
 In the 1981 elections, however, Telem won only two mandates, and Shoval lost his seat.
 In 1984 Hurvitz and Shoval formed Ometz.
 Whilst he missed out on election to the Knesset in that year's elections, Rafi-Ometz merged back into Likud in 1986, and in 1988 Shoval was elected back into the Knesset as a Likud MK.